-At least two white suits, with caps, will also be needed for the work following the Christmas vacation.
+At least two white suits, with caps, will also be needed for the work of the second period.
 White shirts with short sleeves and soft collars, white trousers, and black belts, are preferred, though students already having white suits of a different type may wear them.